Educating for Peace: A Teachers' Conference for Nuclear Disarmament Education

 Download conference flyer here.

-Please note that this conference is free and in-person only with limited space.
+Please note that this conference is free and in-person only (meals included) with limited space.
 Applications are required.
+PDPs will be awarded to Massachusetts-based teachers upon completion of the conference.

 Overview & Rationale